AntonOresten/DynamicStructs.jl/README.md

   - `propertynames(x, OnlyFields)` returns only field names.
 - `propertyvalues` takes the same arguments as `Base.propertynames` and iterates over the names to return a tuple of values.
 - `propertypairs` returns the pairs, mapping the names of `Base.propertynames` to the values of `propertyvalues`

-## Limitations

-Inner constructors are not supported, as Julia's default constructors do useful conversions that would otherwise be overwritten.
-Moreover, a constructor that uses `new` without passing a `DynamicStructs.DynamicProperties` will not properly instantiate the dynamic instance.

 ## See also